Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 End Sub
 ```
 - The data from table B4:I35 will be automatically reformatted into Outlook acceptable format for events and placed in table K4:O35 using multiple formulas.
-- The events listed in table K4:O35 could be uploaded to 'Outsource Audio' calendar in Outlook.
+- The events listed in table K4:O35 can be uploaded to 'Outsource Audio' calendar in Outlook.

-Macro example for updating events to Outlook Calendar :
+Macro example for updating events to Outlook Calendar:
   ```bash
 Sub UpdateOusourceAudioCalendar()
     Dim olApp As Outlook.Application